lupyuen/lupyuen.github.io/src/quickjs2.md

 1. TODO: Click the "Connect" button to connect to our Ox64 BL808 SBC

+    TODO: Pic of Serial Port

 1. TODO: Power on our Ox64 SBC.
 The Web App waits for the "nsh>" prompt.

+    TODO: Pic of Wait for nsh

 1. Our Ox64 SBC boots NuttX (pic above)...